 “The grandeur of this book does not rest only in the description of pain that Sophie suffered but also the courage with which she suffered it.
 What Sophie van der Stap has written is truly a masterpiece; she has managed to seize the lightness in the gravest of situations.” ―Der Spiegel (Germany)

 Nothing about my first book was planned.
 I was 21, I got sick - cancer - and in the hospital I learned to write.
 Somewhere in the midst of this struggle, I picked up a pen and couldn’t put it down.
 After a year of chemo & wigs, my diary was quite voluminous.
 It became a book and I became a writer.
-From the hospital I sent out a few pages to a newspaper and a few days later I signed a contract with a publishing house.
+From the hospital I sent out a few pages to a newspaper and I actually found a publishing house.
+Wearing wigs wasn't fun at the beginning.
+However, as some bad things do, my wigs turned into something good.
+They gave me the space to explore who I was, or at least, didn't want to be.
+They helped me cope and forget.

 The Girl With Nine Wigs has been published in 25 countries and was made into a German movie.
 The book was nominated for a Dutch Literary Award and Sophie has received several heroic awards for her story.
 On a TEDx conference she spoke about her story.